abingham/prosjekt/README.rst

 expression directly with the ``prosjekt-setup`` command.

 When you execute this command, the configuration expression will be brought up in an editable buffer.
-You can edit the expression as you like, and you can save the results by pressing the escape key.
+You can then edit the expression as you like.
+You can press ``ESC`` to save the configuration and kill the buffer.
+Or, you can use ``CTRL-ESC`` to save the configuration without killing the buffer.

 Note that the ``prosjekt-setup`` buffer initially displays a pretty-printed version of the emacs expression defining your